 Computer support specialists, or computer technicians, perform installation and maintenance, or solve problems people have with their computers.
 They usually start out as help-desk technicians — fielding calls and emails from customers with computer problems, then identifying the issue and walking the customer through the problem-solving steps.
 Technical support specialists support other computer users in their own organization.
 They oversee the daily performance of their company's computer systems and train users on how to use new hardware and software.
 Both types of specialists may work long hours, but keeping computers (and the companies that depend on them) functioning properly is rewarding.

 Day in the Life of a Computer Support Specialist

-On any given day, a computer support technician might perform the following tasks:
+On any given day, a computer technician might perform the follow supporting tasks:

 - Installing, configuring and upgrading PCs, laptops and related equipment

 - Diagnosing and troubleshooting both common and unusual hardware and software problems

 - Performing preventive maintenance on computer equipment

 - Installing required software patches

 - Ensuring the connectivity of PCs, laptops, handhelds and other computing devices to both the local area network (LAN) and wide area network

 - Setting up and maintaining locally connected and networked printers